-- If a hearing must be held at or after the end of the semester and/or a hearing panel cannot reasonably be convened, those cases will proceed to an administrative hearing with the Chief Conduct Officer, or his or her designee.
+- If a hearing must be held at or after the end of the semester and/or a hearing panel cannot reasonably be convened, those cases will proceed to an administrative hearing with the Coordinator of Student Conduct, or his or her designee.

 The Dean of Students or designee may invoke interim measures (up to and including separation from the University) for any behavior that, in their judgment, poses an ongoing risk of harm to the safety or well-being of the individual or other members of the campus community.

 Pending formal resolution of a situation as provided by the Code of Conduct procedures, a student may be denied access to the entire campus.
 When applying interim measures, the University will make reasonable effort to permit a student to continue their coursework pending a hearing to resolve the behavior(s) in question

 A majority of members of a hearing panel must support a finding of responsibility for a violation.
 The University relies on the "preponderance of the evidence" standard to determine responsibility which means that the alleged violation was more likely to have occurred than not.

 Upon reaching a finding of responsibility, the hearing body shall determine the resolution outcome, considering any previous disciplinary action for which the responding party has been found responsible.